FONTIncrease font size Decrease font size Return to default font size

 Modification and work up in Vancouver B.C.

-HMS Thane in Dry Dock at Esquimalt British Colombia 10th - 14th June 1944 during modification before entering active service
+HMS THANE in Dry Dock at Esquimalt British Colombia 10th - 14th June 1944 during modification before entering active service

 Believed to be the first instance of a marriage being performed on an RN aircraft carrier - one of the ship’s officers, Pay-Lieutenant Eric H. Grieve-Brown RNR married Flight Officer Muriel Anne Pennoyer RCAF (WD) on March 3rd 1944.
 Commander Eric McCausland, commanding officer HMS Thane performed the ceremony in the Captain’s cabin.

-Above & below, left & Right: Saturday July 1st 1944: Dedication ceremony on the flight deck - the church service was led by The Right Reverend Sir Francis Heathcote, Bishop of New Westminster B.C., followed by Admirals divisions, Rear Admiral V. G. Brodeur RCN, Commanding Officer, Pacific Coast inspecting.
+Above & below, left & Right: Saturday July 1st 1944: Dedication ceremony on the flight deck - the church service was led by The Right Reverend Sir Francis Heathcote, Bishop of New Westminster B.C., followed by Admirals divisions,

 June 28th 1944 - HMS Thane has just passed under Lions Gate Bridge returning to Lapointe pier, Vancouver after collecting ammunition from Bremerton Navy Yard, Washington State.